The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Introduction

 \subsection{Organisation of the paper}

 In Section \ref{section:tropdiffeq} we recall definitions and results of the theory of tropical differential equations, mainly in the language of \cite{gianmereta}, encompassing the theory of Grigoriev.
-In Section \ref{section:preliminaries} we introduce the objects we will need to prove the Fundamental theorem and give a proof of some preliminary results we will use later on.
-In Section \ref{section:theorem} we state and give a proof for the first equality of the theorem, i.e. that the set of solutions to the tropicalization of a differential equation and the set of tropicalizations of the classical solutions coincide.
-In Section \ref{section:raggi} we introduce the radius of convergence of a tropical power series and discuss Corollary \ref{corolla:intro}, giving an example of computation of tropical solutions to a differential equation.
-In Section \ref{section:grobner} we extend Gröbner theory to the differential nontrivially valued case and we conclude adding the second equality to the fundamental theorem, stating that the two sets above coincide with the set of weight vector whose initial ideals does not contain monomials.
+In Section \ref{section:preliminaries} we prove Proposition \ref{Prop:limit-empty-iff-some-empty}: towards this, we recall some notions from model theory, prove the intermediate Proposition \ref{prop:compact-in-extension}, and describe how to obtain an infinite system of algebraic equations from a differential ideal.
+In Section \ref{section:theorem} we state and give a proof for the first equality of the theorem, i.e.\ that the set of solutions to the tropicalization of a differential equation and the set of tropicalizations of the classical solutions coincide.
+In Section \ref{section:grobner} we extend Gröbner theory to the differential nontrivially valued case and conclude adding the second equality to the fundamental theorem, stating that the two aformentioned sets coincide with the set of weight vector whose initial ideals do not contain monomials.
+Finally, in Section \ref{section:raggi} we introduce the radius of convergence of a tropical power series and discuss Corollary \ref{corolla:intro}, giving an explicit example of computation of tropical solutions to a differential equation.
+We conclude with a table of notations to help the reader navigate the paper.